 2 – It's best for children

 Children have a right to participate in martial arts in a safe and fun environment.
-Adults who take their safeguarding responsibilities seriously help to create an environment that prioritises the interests and welfare of young competitors.
+Adults who take their safeguarding responsibilities seriously help to create a safe and welcoming environment.

 3 – To help make yours a 'fit for purpose' club or organisation